LandenTy/Cheeze/Liscence Agreement.md

   Subsection B:

-    I recognize this tool is not, cannot, and will not be used for any of the following purposes:
+    I recognize this tool is NOT and WILL NOT be used for any of the following purposes:

     • Adult Content
     • Games